project-everest/vale/doc/rtd/programs.rst

 * ``forall`` and ``exists`` statements (see :ref:`quantifiers`)

 *Ghost procedures* can only contain ghost code.
-Although they can read global variables, such as ``eax``, they cannot modify global variables.
+They cannot read or modify global variables.
 The following somewhat silly example illustrates operations by ghost code on ghost variables:

 ::